-- (1) Deliberation Prohibited.
-It shall be a violation of this Code for a City Official to knowingly deliberate regarding a Pending Matter for which the City Official currently has a Conflicting Interest.
-City Officials with a current Conflicting Interest in a Pending Matter must recuse themselves and abstain from Deliberations.
-It is an exception to this recusal requirement if the City Official serves on the City Council, Planning and Zoning Commission, or Board of Adjustment; and a majority of the members of that body is composed of persons who are likewise required to file (and who do file) disclosures on the same Pending Matter. - (2) Disclosure Required.
+where a majority of the members of that body is composed of persons who are likewise required to file (and who do file) disclosures on the same Pending Matter.

+- (2) Disclosure Required.
 If a City Official has a Conflicting Interest in a Pending Matter, the City Official shall disclose the nature of the Conflicting Interest by filing a sworn statement with the City Auditor.
 Disclosures under this subsection shall be for the time period, including the previous calendar year, and up to date where the Conflicting Interest arises before the City Official. - (3) Definition of Conflicting Interest.
 For purposes of this Article, the term is defined as follows:

-Conflicting Interest: a stake, share, equitable interest or involvement in an undertaking in the form of any one (1) or more of the following:
+Conflicting Interest: a stake, share, equitable interest, or involvement in an undertaking in the form of any one (1) or more of the following:

-- (A) ownership of five percent (5%) or more voting shares or stock in a Business Entity; - (B) receipt of more than six-hundred dollars (\$600.00) in gross annual income from a Business Entity; - (C) ownership of more than six-hundred dollars (\$600.00) of the fair market value of a Business Entity; - (D) ownership of an interest in real property with a fair market value of more than six-hundred dollars (\$600.00); - (E) serves on the Board of Directors or as an Officer of a Business Entity, unless the City Official was appointed to that position by the City Council; and/or - (F) serves on the Board of Directors or as an Officer of a nonprofit corporation or an unincorporated association, unless the City Official was appointed to that position by the City Council.

-A City Official is considered to have a Conflicting Interest if the City Official's relative has a conflicting interest.
+- (A) ownership of five percent (5%) or more voting shares or stock in a Business Entity; - (B) receipt of more than six hundred dollars (\$600.00) in gross annual income from a Business Entity, as evidenced by a W-2, 1099, K-1, or similar tax form; - (C) ownership of more than six hundred dollars (\$600.00) of the fair market value of a Business Entity; - (D) ownership of an interest in real property with a fair market value of more than six hundred dollars (\$600.00); - (E) serves on the Board of Directors or as an Officer of a Business Entity, unless the City Official was appointed to that position by the City Council; - (F) serves on the Board of Directors (i.e., governing body) or as an Officer of a nonprofit corporation or an unincorporated association, unless the City Official was appointed to that position by the City Council; and/or - (G) direct or indirect solicitation of an offer of employment for which the application is still pending, receipt of an offer of employment that has not been rejected, or acceptance of an offer of employment from or to a person or Business Entity within the past twelve (12) months; - (H) A City Official is considered to have a Conflicting Interest if the City Official's Relative has a Conflicting Interest.